CreativeBuilds/bittensor-image-generation-webui/README.md

 **Make sure to enable the virtual environment after running setup.sh**

-Once your virtual environment, install requirements for python and node with `sh install.sh` alternatively run `pip install -r requirements.txt` and `npm install`
+Once your virtual environment is up and running, install requirements for python and node with `sh install.sh` alternatively run `pip install -r requirements.txt` and `npm install`

 #### Booting a testnet image miner